codonlibrary/codonPython/CONTRIBUTING.md

 ## Code of Conduct

 As a contributer you can help us keep the Django community open and inclusive.
-Please read and follow our [Code of Conduct](#)
+Please read and follow our [Code of Conduct](#).